eddelbuettel/ctv-finance/README.md

     market data and sentiment indicators with granularity varying from seconds to months.
 <!-- -   The `r pkg("talib")` is a wrapper of TA-Lib, and provides candlestick patterns and other -->
 <!--     indicators for Technical Analysis. -->
--   The `r pkg("yieldcurve")` package implements yield curve fitting, analysis, and decomposition.
+-   The `r pkg("yieldcurves")` package implements yield curve fitting, analysis, and decomposition.

 ### Risk management